NishatFarihaRimi/Time_series_Grocery_Sales_Forecasting/app/readme.md

 # App

-- **App — XGBoost Sales Forecasting**
+## 🧠 XGBoost Sales Forecasting App
-The Forecaster App is an interactive Streamlit application designed to predict and visualize sales for selected store-item combinations over time.
-Powered by a trained XGBoost model, this app helps users analyze sales trends and evaluate model performance with ease.
+A Streamlit-based interactive web app for time series sales forecasting using a pre-trained XGBoost model.
+This application allows users to select a store and one of its top 10 best-selling items to view predicted vs. actual unit sales, along with evaluation metrics and trend visualizations.

 ## Features

-### Sidebar Controls
+### 📋 Sidebar Controls

 Store & Item Selection: Choose a store and one of its top 10 best-selling items.

-Predict Button: Trigger the forecast for the selected combination.
+- Predict Button: Trigger the forecast for the selected combination.

-### Line Chart
+### 📈 Sales Trend Visualization
+Compare actual vs. predicted unit sales via an interactive line chart.
 Visualizes predicted vs. actual unit sales trends from January to March 2014.

-Helps in comparing the forecast performance over time for selected store and item. .
+- Helps in comparing the forecast performance over time for selected store and item. .

-### Tabular Output
+### 🧾 Tabular Output

 Actual vs. predicted unit sales
 - Displays detailed prediction data (date, predicted sales) for the selected store and item.

+## Model Evaluation Metrics
+- MSE (Mean Squared Error)
+- RMSE (Root Mean Squared Error)
+- R² Score (Coefficient of Determination)

+## ⚠️ Error & Warning Handling
+-Provides intuitive messages if:
+-No data is found for the selected store-item pair.
+-Required model or data files are missing or misconfigured.

 ## Model Training

 The XGBoost model used for forecasting was trained in Jupyter Notebook (VS Code).
 The full training pipeline, including hyperparameter tuning and feature selection, is documented in the notebook:

+### Pipeline
+- Data Loading: Sales data is read from a CSV file.
+- Top Sellers: Identifies the top 10 items by sales volume for each store.
+- User Selection: Users select a store and item to predict.
+- Feature Selection: Features with correlation to unit sales are selected dynamically.
+- Scaling: Data is scaled using a pre-saved scaler.
+- Prediction: Forecasts are generated using a pre-trained XGBoost model.
+- Evaluation & Visualization: Outputs include error metrics and visual comparison charts.

+## Project Structure

+.
+├── app/
+│   └── config.py              # File paths for model, scaler, and data
+├── model/
+│   └── model_utils.py         # Utility functions: load_model(), load_scaler()
+├── streamlit_app.py           # Main Streamlit app
-Used Notebooks For Time Series Analysis/Hyperparameter_Tuning.ipynb
+├── models/                    # Folder containing saved model files ├── data/                      # Folder containing input CSV data ├── Used Notebooks For Time Series Analysis/

-Other supporting notebooks for preprocessing and exploration are also available in that folder.
+│   └── Hyperparameter_Tuning.ipynb  # Model development notebook
+└── README.md                  # This file

 ---